g-savitha/portfolio/content/posts/38-thundering-herd.md

     Client 2 second retry     :done, 3.6, 0.1s
 ```

 Braintree (PayPal's payment processor) traced a major outage to exactly this.
-Failed jobs retrying on fixed intervals, stacking on top of new traffic, overwhelming their services every N seconds like clockwork.
+Failed jobs retrying on fixed intervals, stacking perfectly on top of new traffic, overwhelming their services every N seconds like clockwork.
 Adding jitter broke the synchronization.
 Problem disappeared.

 ---